The Job Ad That Promised Death

 This was psychology.
 And Shackleton intuitively understood what modern hiring still forgets.

 People who volunteer for a hard path are wired for it.
+When you choose hardship with eyes open you stick.
+The tougher the entry the stronger the post rationalisation and loyalty.

 In other words the constraint is the feature.